rbuttric/Airborne-Analytics/README.md

 3. ML Model 1 - Machine Learning - Random Forest.ipynb
    - This file contains the code for data splitting, target value transformation, model training using Random Forest, hyperparameter tuning, model analysis, and model validation.
 4. ML Model 2 - Machine Learning - LGBM.ipynb
-   - This file contains the code for data splitting, target value transformation, model training using LightGBM, hyperparameter tuning, model analysis, and model validation.
+   - This file contains the code for data splitting, target value transformation, LightGBM model training, hyperparameter tuning, model analysis, and model validation.
+The model is employed in our dashboard with new inputs.
 5. Trained Model 1 - clf_model
    - This file serves as the container for a LightGBM model, which the dashboard will utilize to predict flight delays.
 6. Trained Model 2 - pt_model